Equivalence classes of exact module categories over graded tensor categories: Representations of tensor categories

-The second equality follows from the definition of $\pi$, the third by the naturality of $\alpha$, the fourth equality by the definition of the action of $Y\ot A$ and the unit axiom of the algebra $A$, the fifth by the definition of $\balph$, the seventh by the pentagon axiom, and the last one using the triangle axiom.
-Using \eqref{on-gamma} we obtain that
+The first equality follows from the definition of $\beta$, the second equality follows from the definition of $\rho_{X\ot M}$, the third one follows from the naturality of $c$, and the last one follows from \eqref{modfunctor1}.
+On the other hand